ju-se/force-closure-test/README.md

 ## Input

-To run the software, provide three parameters:
+To run the software, provide three parameters as command line arguments:
 ```
 >>is_forceclosure(H, THETA, PHI)
 ```